arloistale/Tome/README.md

-A random piece of knowledge every day in a fun way.
+A random piece of aphorism, story, or quotation every day.
+Curated by Jon!

 ## Available Scripts